 There things stood, until the necklace—carefully stored in a custom-made container—was located by two staff members while inventorying the Oceanic storeroom and who recognized it as a North American bear claw necklace.
 A quick check of the files revealed that it had been donated to the museum in 1941 by a female Kimball family descendant with a different married name.
 At that time, and for decades thereafter, the Peabody was staffed primarily by Harvard students and by volunteers.

-Fragmentary whale tooth necklace donated to the Peabody Museum
+Fragmentary whale tooth necklace donated to the Peabody Museum at the same time as the grizzly claw necklace.

 Because the grizzly claw necklace was accepted in a group of ten objects from the Pacific Islands, which also included a fragmentary whale tooth necklace (Figure 3), it was catalogued as a "neck ornament of claws in imitation of a whale tooth necklace."
 Today this seems inconceivable, but it is an interesting error.
 Obviously the cataloger was familiar with necklaces made from sperm whale teeth, which were important in the nineteenth century China trade because they were so highly prized by Tongan, Fijian, and Samoan chiefs.
 Whale tooth necklaces were made in several conventional forms, including a "saber-toothed" style in which long tooth fragments modified to resemble the teeth or claws of predators were strung in graduated lengths.7 This basic design pattern is indeed shared by most North American bear claw necklaces.
 Yet the cataloguer felt something was not quite "right," so she described it as an "imitation," perhaps also aware that visual punning and the production of "fau"X shell and bone carvings was widely practiced in Polynesia.
 At any rate, after being catalogued, the necklace was housed in a supportive container and placed among the Polynesian artifacts.